Amoxil (Amoxicillin)

 Amoxicillin Information

-Amoxicillin (a mox I sil' in) Amoxil® Amoxil® Pediatric Drops¶ Dispermox®¶ Larotid® Suspension Moxtag® Polymox® Suspension¶ Trimox®¶ Trimox® Pediatric Drops¶ Wymox®¶ p-Hydroxyampicillin
+Amoxicillin (a mox i sil' in) Amoxil® Amoxil® Pediatric Drops Dispermox®¶ Larotid® Suspension Moxtag® Polymox® Suspension¶ Trimox®¶ Trimox® Pediatric Drops¶ Wymox®¶

-Amoxicillin is used to treat certain infections caused by bacteria, such as pneumonia; bronchitis (infection of the airway tubes leading to the lungs); and infections of the ears, nose, throat, urinary tract, and skin.
+Amoxicillin is used to treat certain infections caused by bacteria, such as pneumonia; bronchitis; gonorrhea; and infections of the ears, nose, throat, urinary tract, and skin.
 It is also used in combination with other medications to eliminate H. pylori, a bacteria that causes ulcers.
 Amoxicillin is in a class of medications called penicillin-like antibiotics.
 It works by stopping the growth of bacteria.
-Antibiotics such as amoxicillin will not work for colds, flu, and other viral infections.
-Taking antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.
+Antibiotics will not work for colds, flu, and other viral infections.

-Amoxicillin comes as a capsule, a tablet, a chewable tablet, and as a suspension (liquid) to take by mouth.
+Amoxicillin comes as a capsule, a tablet, a chewable tablet, a suspension (liquid), and pediatric drops to take by mouth.
 It is usually taken every 12 hours (twice a day) or every 8 hours (three times a day) with or without food.
-The length of your treatment depends on the type of infection that you have.
-Take amoxicillin at around the same times every day.
+To help you remember to take amoxicillin, take it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take amoxicillin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
-Shake the suspension well before each use to mix the medication evenly.
-The suspension may be placed directly on the child's tongue or added to formula, milk, fruit juice, water, ginger ale, or another cold liquid and taken immediately.
+Shake the liquid and pediatric drops well before each use to mix the medication evenly.
+Use the bottle dropper to measure the dose of pediatric drops.
+The pediatric drops and liquid may be placed on a child's tongue or added to formula, milk, fruit juice, water, ginger ale, or other cold liquid and taken immediately.
 The chewable tablets should be crushed or chewed thoroughly before they are swallowed.
-Swallow the tablets and capsules whole with a full glass of water; do not chew or crush them.
-You should begin to feel better during the first few days of treatment with amoxicillin.
-If your symptoms do not improve or get worse, call your doctor.
+The tablets and capsules should be swallowed whole and taken with a full glass of water.
 Take amoxicillin until you finish the prescription, even if you feel better.
-If you stop taking amoxicillin too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.
+Stopping amoxicillin too soon may cause bacteria to become resistant to antibiotics.

-Before taking amoxicillin, tell your doctor and pharmacist if you are allergic to amoxicillin; penicillin antibiotics; cephalosporin antibiotics such as cefaclor, cefadroxil, cefazolin (Ancef, Kefzol), cefepime (Maxipime), cefixime (Suprax), cefotaxime (Claforan), cefotetan, cefoxitin (Mefoxin), cefpodoxime, cefprozil, ceftaroline (Teflaro), ceftazidime (Fortaz, Tazicef, in Avycaz), ceftibuten, ceftriaxone, cefuroxime (Ceftin, Zinacef), and cephalexin (Keflex); any other medications; or any of the ingredients in amoxicillin capsules, tablets, or suspension.
-Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: allopurinol (Lopurin, Zyloprim), other antibiotics, anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), oral contraceptives, and probenecid (Probalan, in Col-Probenecid).
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you have mononucleosis (a virus; also called 'mono') and if you have or have ever had kidney disease, allergies, asthma, hay fever, or hives. tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking amoxicillin, call your doctor. if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), you should know that some amoxicillin chewable tablets are sweetened with aspartame that forms phenylalanine.
+Before taking amoxicillin, tell your doctor and pharmacist if you are allergic to amoxicillin, penicillin, cephalosporins, or any other medications. tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
+Be sure to mention any of the following: chloramphenicol (Chlormycetin), other antibiotics, and probenecid (Benemid).
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you have or have ever had kidney disease, allergies, asthma, hay fever, hives, or phenylketonuria. tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you become pregnant while taking amoxicillin, call your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.